wine99/syssec-exercises/04_link_layer_security/readme.md

 You should be able to obtain the correct password after a few minutes of computation.

+**Hint**: You can find the link layer address by looking at the packet captures in the repository.
+If you want to find it yourself by scanning the network, hints for your _native_ operating system can be found [here](hints.md).

 ## Exercise 2: Sniffing the network